boazbk/crypto/lec_02_computational-security.md

 If the input variables range from $0$ to $n-1$ and the output variables range from $0$ to $m-1$ then the program computes the  probabilistic process that maps $\{0,1\}^n$ to $\{0,1\}^m$ in the natural way.
 If $F$ is a (probabilistic or deterministic)  map of $\{0,1\}^n$ to $\{0,1\}^m$, the _complexity_ of $F$ is the size of the smallest program $P$ that computes it.

 If you haven't taken a class such as CS121 before, you might wonder how such a simple model captures complicated programs that use loops, conditionals, and more complex data types than simply a bit in $\{0,1\}$, not to mention some special purpose crypto-breaking devices that might involve tailor-made hardware.
 It turns out that it does (for the same reason we can compile complicated programming languages to run on silicon chips with a very limited instruction set).
 In fact, as far as we know, this model can capture even computations that happen in nature, whether it's in a bee colony or the human brain (which contains about $10^{10}$ neurons, so should in principle be simulatable by a program that has up to a few order of magnitudes of the same number of lines).
-Crucially, for cryptography, we care about such programs not because we want to actually run them, but because we want to argue about their _non existence_.[^quantum] If we have a process that cannot be computed by a straightline program of length shorter than $2^{128}>10^{38}$ then it seems safe to say that a computer the size of the human brain (or even all the human and nonhuman brains on this planet) will not be able to perform it either.
+Crucially, for cryptography, we care about such programs not because we want to actually run them, but because we want to argue about their _non existence_.
+If we have a process that cannot be computed by a straightline program of length shorter than $2^{128}>10^{38}$ then it seems safe to say that a computer the size of the human brain (or even all the human and nonhuman brains on this planet) will not be able to perform it either.

->__Advanced note:__  The computational model we use in this class is _non uniform_ (corresponding to Boolean circuits) as opposed to _uniform_ (corresponding to Turing machines).
+__Advanced note:__  The computational model we use in this class is _non uniform_ (corresponding to Boolean circuits) as opposed to _uniform_ (corresponding to Turing machines).
 If this distinction doesn't mean anything to you, you can ignore it as it won't play a significant role in what we do next.
 It basically means that we do allow our programs to have hardwired constants of $poly(n)$ bits where $n$ is the input/key length.
 In fact, to be precise, we will hold ourselves to a higher standard than our adversary, in the sense that we require our algorithms to be efficient in the stronger sense of being computable in uniform probabilistic polynomial time (for  some fixed polynomial, often $O(n)$ or $O(n^2$)), while the adversary is allowed to use non uniformity.

-[^quantum]: An interesting potential exception to this principle that every natural process should be simulatable by a straightline program of comparable complexity are processes where the quantum mechanical notions of _interference_ and _entanglement_ play a significant role.
+__Quantum computing.__ An interesting potential exception to this principle that every natural process should be simulatable by a straightline program of comparable complexity are processes where the quantum mechanical notions of _interference_ and _entanglement_ play a significant role.
 We will talk about this notion of _quantum computing_ towards the end of the course, though note that much of what we say does not really change when we add quantum into the picture.
-As discussed in [my lecture notes](http://introtcs.org), we can still capture these processes by straightline programs (that now have somewhat more complex form), and so most of what we'll do just carries over in the same way to the quantum realm as long as we are fine with conjecturing the strong form of the cipher conjecture, namely that the cipher is  infeasible to break even for quantum computers.
-(All current evidence points toward this  strong form being true as well.)
+As discussed in [the CS 121 text](https://introtcs.org/public/lec_26_quantum_computing.html), we can still capture these processes by straightline programs (that now have somewhat more complex form), and so most of what we'll do just carries over in the same way to the quantum realm as long as we are fine with conjecturing the strong form of the cipher conjecture, namely that the cipher is  infeasible to break even for quantum computers.
+All current evidence points toward this  strong form being true as well.
+The field of constructing encryption schemes that are potentially secure against quantum computers is known as [post quantum cryptography](https://en.wikipedia.org/wiki/Post-quantum_cryptography) and we will return to this later in the course.